vstartse/DevSecOpsBIU11/k8s-tutorials.md

 #### Using `kubectl`

-You can use `kubectl port-forward` command to forward specific pod and port to you local machine, so you can visit the app under the `localhost:<port>` address.
+You can use `kubectl port-forward` command to forward specific pod and port to your local machine, so you can visit the app under the `localhost:<port>` address.
-This type of connection can be useful for pod debugging and obviously should not be used outside the boarders of the development team.
+This type of connection can be useful for pod debugging and obviously should not be used outside the borders of the development team.

-1. Perform
+Perform
 ```shell
 kubectl port-forward svc/<service-name> <local-port>:<service-port>
 ```